tanzu-end-to-end/tko-workshop/workshop/content/exercises/01-developer-self-service.md

 ## Using Tanzu Mission Control to Provision Workload Clusters and provide Self-service Access

 Once the Management Clusters are created on a given Cloud/Infrastructure, they can be added to Tanzu Mission Control for easier access and visibility.
 A DevOps team can be given access to create more workload clusters.
-Also, Tanzu Mission Control can be used to `Attach` any clusters that were not built using Tanzu Kubernetes Grid.
+Also, Tanzu Mission Control can also be used to `Attach` any CNCF Conformant clusters that were not built using Tanzu Kubernetes Grid.
 These cluster can then be bundled together in `Cluster Groups` to apply common policies.

 - Click on the Tanzu Mission Control Tab, click on `Clusters` from the left hand navigation.
 - Notice Clusters from vSphere, AWS, Azure Google Cloud listed